 Transfer custard to a bowl and cover, pressed to the custard surface, with parchment or wax paper to prevent a skin on the custard surface.
 Allow custard to cool to warm.
 It does not need to be as cold as room temperature to assemble the pie.

 FOR THE WHIPPED CREAM:

 Beat whipping cream at medium speed (this will be slow but will stabilize the whipped cream) until soft peaks form.

 Continue to beat on medium speed until cream is desired firmness.

 Cover banana with custard.

 Cover custard with whipped cream.
-You can wait to add the whipped cream until serving, especially if you are not stabilizing the cream with gelatin.
+You can wait to add the whipped cream until serving, especially if will not be eating until the next day.
 In that case cover the surface of the custard with wax paper or parchment and store in the refrigerator until serving.